-Transfer students normally matriculate in the fall of their junior year having completed courses equivalent to Chemistry 1A, 1B; Math 1A, 1B, 53, 54; Physics 7A, 7B; Engineering 7 (or other acceptable computer programming course); English R1A; and most of the Breadth requirement.
+Transfer students normally matriculate in the fall of their junior year having completed courses equivalent to Chemistry 1A, 1AL, 1B; Math 1A, 1B, 53, 54; Physics 7A, 7B; English R1A; and most of the Breadth requirement.
 For such students, major requirements to be taken after transfer to Berkeley appear in the above chart.